 2. Reasons behind 4th Revision of Child Support in Korea

-It has been 4 years since the child support calculation standard table was revised.
+It has been more than four years since the child support calculation standard table was revised.
 In the meantime, inflation and national income have risen, and the infant care support system has been improved, etc.

 It was necessary to revise the child support calculation standard table to reflect the changed social and economic circumstances.

 3. How it has been revised